Aakash Repeater Courses

 Vector can change with time for e.g. displacement vector.

-No, two equal vectors at a different location may not have identical physical effects.
+No, two equal vectors at a different locations may not have identical physical effects.
 For e.g., two equal force vectors at a different location may have different torque but when they are applied together the net torque would be different.

 Answer: